Lake Quinault Lodge Review (2025): Why It’s Worth the Drive

 2. Historic Lodge Ambiance

-The lobby is the heart of the lodge, and its majestic fireplace provides a warm glow that invites guests to rest and relax.
+The lobby’s majestic fireplace provides a warm glow that invites guests to rest and relax.
 Some play chess on the oversized set, while others settle into chairs to pass the time with a good book.

 I walked through this space many times during our stay, taking in its details—stenciled artwork on the ceiling beams, old photos of Quinault tribal ancestors, written accounts of the area’s past, and even a cabinet dedicated to Sasquatch (“Bigfoot”) research.